mayasaffron/Kaur-Health/testing.md

     });
     </script>
 ```
-- It has become clear throughout this project, that whilst Django is a very helpful framework, its limitations lie within the difficulty to apply specific actions to more than one item, hence why its easier to have detail pages for each item/ blog.
-I could have decided to simply have the delete functionality on the product detail only, however I truly beleiev it is better UX for the delete to be accessible in all items.
+- It has become clear throughout this project, that whilst Django is a very helpful framework, its limitations lie within the difficulty to apply specific actions to more than one item, hence why it is easier to have detail pages for each item/ blog.
+I could have decided to simply have the delete functionality on the product detail only, however, I truly believe it is better UX for the delete to be accessible in all items.
 Moving forward, I would spend more time learning AJAX, which i know would have come in handy here.

 ## Bug 14 deployed heroku site error
 - I was repeatedly getting this error after pushing to heroku master, to see the changes made to my site.
 ![ pre-receive hook declined heroku ](readme-materials/bug_screenshots/bug_15.png)
-- I came across [this](https://stackoverflow.com/questions/63639673/heroku-deploy-error-remote-rejected-master-master-pre-receive-hook-dec) rticle on slack overflow and tried it
+- I came across [this](https://stackoverflow.com/questions/63639673/heroku-deploy-error-remote-rejected-master-master-pre-receive-hook-dec) article on slack overflow and tried it

 ## Unresolved Bugs